BrainPonders/PocoClass/GUIDE.md

 - **Description**: Optional notes about what this rule does

 #### **Step 2: OCR Pattern Matching**
 OCR patterns are text strings you're looking for in the document's extracted text.
-Think of it as: "Does this document mention the word 'Rabobank'?"
+Think of it as: "Does this document mention specific keywords or patterns?"

 **How it works**:
 1. You enter a search pattern (can be a simple word or a complex regular expression)